mcaple/kb/Cert IV/S3 - Colour/S3-Week3.md

 ![[../../Attachments/Pasted image 20230311150237.png]]

 - Split Complementary uses colours on either side of the complement.
 Gives same level of contrast as complementary but more colours to work with.
-If we cose orange for example we would get blue-violet and blue-green and the orange would stand out nicely against the more muted shades of the complementary colours. ![[../../Attachments/Pasted image 20230311150602.png]]
+If we chose orange for example, as shown below, we would get blue-violet and blue-green and the orange would stand out nicely against the more muted shades of the complementary colours.
+There is a visual sophistication as you are working with two closely related colours and you combine with something with a completely opposing look.
+See [here](https://www.linkedin.com/learning/color-for-design-and-art/finding-palettes-within-the-color-wheel?autoplay=true&u=57684225)![[../../Attachments/Pasted image 20230316111846.png]]![[../../Attachments/Pasted image 20230311150602.png]]
 - Triadic colour scheme uses 3 colurs that are evenly spaced.
 Forming perfect triangle on the wheel.
 Tend to be striking, especially with primary or secondary colours.
 Strong potential for expressing feelings of energy and diveristy. ![[../../Attachments/Pasted image 20230311150842.png]]
 - Tetradic colur schemes form a pattren that is rectangular on the wheel, using two complementary colour scheme.
 Works best if you let one colour dominate and use the others as an accent. ![[../../Attachments/Pasted image 20230311151212.png]]